edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

 Here in this tutorial, you will see how to package a sample Yolo detector contained in the DeepStream.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Follow the Yolo tutorial on DeepStream Toolkit
+Follow the Yolo tutorial on the DeepStream SDK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sample files of the deepsteram are stored on ``/opt/nvidia/deepstream``.